 How To Prepare The Apple Pie Filling

-If you can’t slice thin length-wise slices like me, then go ahead and do small cubes!
+If you can’t slice thin length-wise slices like me, then go ahead and do small cubes, it won’t make a difference to the taste.

 After you cut your apples, you are going to add sugar and spice.
 I only add sugar and cinnamon, but you can also choose to add an even dash of nutmeg.